marciogualtieri/analytics/README.md

     (Server started, use Enter to stop and go back to the console...)

-Which means that the service is up and running in development mode.
+Which means that the service is up and running.
 You may now send requests to the end point using [cURL](https://curl.haxx.se/) or your preferred tool:

 **Persisting an event:**